Job Resource

 However, if you have slashes in the program name then Bacula figures you are fully specifying the name, so you must also explicitly add the three character extension.

-System environment variables can be referenced with %var% and used as either part of the command name or arguments.
+System environment variables can be referenced as %var% and can be used as either part of the command name or arguments.

-So if you have a script in the Bacula \bin directory then the following lines should work fine:
+So if you have a script in the Bacula installation directory then the following lines should work fine:

 Client Run Before Job = systemstate